 Jennifer Huston death declared suicide

 When Newberg-Dundee detectives arrived, they conducted a sweep of the area.
-In the course of that, they discovered Huston's body in a wooded area about 40 yards away.
+In the course of that, they discovered Huston's body in a wooded area about 50 yards from her car.

 Detectives proceeded to notify the family, the Yamhill County District Attorney's Office, the state Medical Examiner's Office and the Oregon State Police Crime Lab.